 There is no ambiguity.
 HM Land Registry has explicitly stated that no boundary dispute exists.

-Since July 2023, the property boundary has been positioned in full accordance with HM Land Registry.
+Since 2023, the property boundary has been positioned in full accordance with HM Land Registry.
 All works were completed on the Myers' Title land.

 False Claim: “Neither Party Can Move”